marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

 If so click install and let the installation finish before installing sbt again.

 ### Install tar
-In terminal type: brew install tar
+In terminal type:

+     brew install tar

 ### Install wget
-In terminal type: brew install wget
+In terminal type:

+     brew install wget

-Get the java jdk
+### Intall Java SDK 1.8+

 Go to: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 Find the version you need (most likely for mac).
 Download
 Double click the orange package and install.

-### Intall Java SDK 1.8+

-CHECK YOUR VERSION:
+CHECK YOUR VERSION (on the terminal):

-type java -version and javac -version on the terminal.
+    javac -version

 You should see Java 1.8.0, the version you have just downloaded.
 If not, you had a previous version.
 Proceed with the following steps to fix it:
 First run /usr/libexec/java_home -V
 Check the versions and run: export JAVA_HOME=`/usr/libexec/java_home -v <<java1.8 version from above>>`